babinyurii/crispr_cas9/README.md

+# crispr_cas9
+`crispr_cas9` contains two scripts that are used for NGS data analysis by HBV crispr/cas9 research group.

+## Requirements
+- Python 3
+- Biopython
+- matplotlib
+- pandas

+## Installation
+The package is not avialable now via `pip`.
+So, just download and unpack it.

+## Description
+This script takes fasta alignment as an input.
+The input file is the result of deep sequencing reads mapping onto the reference sequence and is imported from the Geneious software.

 `crispr_count_indels.py` counts exact number of insertions and deletions in fasta alignment which is the result of reads mapping onto the reference sequence.
 The script creates xlsx spreadsheets with the raw count.

 `crispr_create_plots.py` uses the output of the `count_indels.py` script and constructs plots and spreadsheets containg the percentage of eash indel and its position according to the reference sequence